bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Now, let\'s look into scoping.
+Now, let&apos;s look into scoping.

 Each function creates a new scope.